-Since August, Reese News Lab Fellow Melody Kramer has interviewed journalists across North Carolina and compiled research for the Carolina Data Desk.
+Since August, Reese Innovation Lab Fellow Melody Kramer has interviewed journalists across North Carolina and compiled research for the Carolina Data Desk.
 Open data is a resource currently underutilized by community newsrooms because it requires time and extra resources — two things that are difficult to obtain for local media.

 How can journalists use open data to improve reporting while also performing the daily duties of their often understaffed newsrooms in a relentless daily news cycle?

 We talked with Kramer about her findings and the path forward for journalists collaborating with data.

 The following is a lightly edited transcript of Kramer’s interview.